Work with us

 Read the full job description and essential criteria

-To apply please send your CV and a cover letter explaining why you would be a good fit for the role to recruitment@faresharesouthwest.org.uk.
+To apply please send your CV and a cover letter explaining why you would be a good fit for the role to at recruitment@faresharesouthwest.org.uk.
+Please note: there is no closing date for this role, we will review applications on receipt.

 Reporting to: Hub Manager